 A woman in Thailand faces attempted murder and property destruction charges after cutting the support rope of workers at the building she lives in.

-What happened: On Oct.
-12, a high-rise condominium resident in Nonthaburi, Thailand, allegedly cut the support rope of two painters who were working to repair a crack on the building, reported AP.
+On Oct.
+12, a high-rise condominium resident in Nonthaburi, Thailand, allegedly cut the support rope of two painters who were working to repair a crack on the building, reported AP

 - According to the report, the 34-year-old woman who cut the rope was frustrated as she was not notified by condo management that the two would be working outside her room.